alexyuly/ViewScript-Runtime/README.md

   - Has paragraph:
       Content = "{count} total click(s)"

-# It also counts when the timer goes off.
+# also increment when the timer goes off
 Has timer:
   Period = 1000
   Loops = true